rnemeth90/lfcs-notes/lfcs-objectives.md

 - [x] Synchronize time using other network peers

 # Service Configuration20%
-- [ ] Configure a caching DNS server
+- [x] Configure a caching DNS server
-- [ ] Maintain a DNS zone
+- [x] Maintain a DNS zone
 - [x] Configure email aliases
+- [ ] Configure an IMAP and IMAPS service
 - [x] Configure SSH servers and clients
-- [ ] Restrict access to the HTTP proxy server
+- [x] Restrict access to the HTTP proxy server
-- [ ] Configure an IMAP and IMAPS service
-- [ ] Query and modify the behavior of system services at various operating modes
-- [ ] Configure an HTTP server
+- [x] Configure an HTTP server
-- [ ] Configure HTTP server log files
+- [x] Configure HTTP server log files
+- [x] Restrict access to a web page
 - [ ] Configure a database server
-- [ ] Restrict access to a web page
 - [ ] Manage and configure containers
 - [ ] Manage and configure Virtual Machines
+- [x] Query and modify the behavior of system services at various operating modes

 # Storage Management 13%
 - [x] List, create, delete, and modify physical storage partitions